Table of Contents

-Our experienced Coach, Donca Vianu, explains her view on what is integration and shares a couple of real examples of how it can be done and why one should consider including it during your psychedelic journey.
+Donca Vianu, a psychedelic coach, explains her view on what integration is and shares a couple of real examples of how it can be done and why one should consider including it during your psychedelic journey.

 Maxim inscribed in the pronaos of the Temple of Apollo at Delphi, 1400 BC